vinfreecs/genga/docs/GR.rst

 likely caused by other non-gravitational effects.
 Or also small deviations in the initial conditions get increased at each orbit.

+Since the GR effect calculation scales only linearly with the number of particles N, the performance of large simulations (:math:`N \gtrapprox 4096`) is only affected marginally.
+Simulations with :math:`N \approx 1024` are affected by ca. :math:`1\%`, while small simulations are affected more.
+A simulation with 16 fully interacting bodies can take up to 1.5 times as long with implicit midpoint method, and more than twice as long with the Hamiltonian splitting method.
+We recommend using the implicit midpoint method, since it gives a better performance.
+In Figure :numref:`figGRPerformance` is shown a comparison of the performance between the GR modes.

 .. figure:: plots/GRdiff.png
     :name: figGRdiff